 Now the even harder part begins: having been drawn against Mexico, Sweden and South Korea, Germany coach Joachim Löw must pick a squad for the tournament.
 With no shortage of experts hailing the country's wells of talent, we took it upon ourselves to see just how deep they run, drawing up no fewer than FOUR world-class starting line-ups.

 That's right - FOUR!
 Allow bundesliga.com to present Germany's incredible strength in depth...

-Boasting seven World Cup winners and a youthful injection in the form of Bayern Munich’s Joshua Kimmich, this line-up is a combination of the players Löw prefers to utilise and those who would feature were everyone fully fit.
+Boasting seven World Cup winners and a youthful injection in the form of Bayern Munich’s Joshua Kimmich and RB Leipzig's Timo Werner, this line-up is a combination of the players Löw prefers to utilise and those who would feature were everyone fully fit.

-Kimmich’s vision, energy and reading of the game make him a ready-made replacement for former team-mate Philipp Lahm - Löw recently called Kimmich "world class" - while Cologne’s Jonas Hector has cemented his spot as first-choice left-back since making his debut in November 2014.
+Kimmich’s vision, energy and reading of the game make him a ready-made replacement for former team-mate Philipp Lahm - Löw has called Kimmich "world class" - while Cologne’s Jonas Hector has cemented his spot as first-choice left-back since making his debut in November 2014.

 The spine of the team is built around the 2014 World Cup winners: the Bayern core of captain Manuel Neuer, Mats Hummels, Jerome Boateng comprise a formidable defensive trio, while Toni Kroos and Sami Khedira - both starters in last season's Champions League final with Real Madrid and Juventus respectively - dovetail naturally in midfield.
 Thomas Müller is as Thomas Müller does, while Mesut Özil's quality and experience guarantee him a spot.